nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/Apple r/Software Engineer`, `r/Software Engineer n/Apple` is also acceptable.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
-  e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
+  e.g. if you specify `r/Front-end Developer r/Back-end Developer`, only `r/Back-end Developer` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, and `exit`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* For any parameters that refer to a date (such as `add`, `edit`), they must be specified in the format YYYY-MM-DD<br>
+* For any parameters that refer to a date (such as in `add`, `edit`), they must be specified in the format YYYY-MM-DD<br>
   e.g. if the command specifies `edit INDEX [d/DATE]`, then 1 March 2023 should be entered as `2023-03-01` for the parameter `DATE`.
 </div>

 ### Adding an internship entry: `add`